 By March 2020, COVID-19 was in full swing, with the world bracing for a full pandemic and sentiment in Australia fearful of our economy collapsing and a 15% unemployment rate.
 The Australian government recognising that private enterprise (small business) was the backbone of the economy, employing over 95% of the population, they needed to take swift and significant action.
 This included immediately implementing job keeper, cash grants and massive tax depreciation incentives in the form of the TFEDA as well as the RBA dropping the cash rate to the lowest on record at .1%.

 The next 12 months were an absolute rollercoaster, with various states in and out of lockdown.
-Industries in tourism, travel and hospitality were decimated, however many other industries survived reasonably well, especially with the assistance of job keeper and others busier than ever.
+The tourism, travel, and hospitality industries faced decimation, but many other industries managed to survive reasonably well, particularly with the assistance of job keeper, and some were even busier than ever.

 18 months in with an increasingly vaccinated population, community sentiment was becoming reasonably positive.
 Many working from home, an inability or reluctance to go out or travel plus very low interest rates resulted in much of the population having an increasing amount of cash and savings.
 This optimism, buoyed by the very low interest rates saw a boom in house values and a substantial increase in spending from consumables to recreational assets & home renovations (big & small).
 Bunnings had never been so busy.